Vodafone, Spark trade places in new market share report

 New super cheap mobile firm launches in NZ: How its prices stack up

-In terms of their official numbers, Spark said in its most recent NZX filing - for its financial year to June 30 - that its total mobile connections (including Skinny) had risen 2.3 per cent for the year to 2.52m.
+In terms of their official numbers, Spark said in its most recent NZX filing - for its financial year to June 30 - that its total mobile connections (including Skinny) had risen 2.3 per cent for the year to 2.52 million.

-That put it neck-and-neck with the final figure allocated to Vodafone NZ's mobile operation by its erstwhile UK parent, for the second quarter:2.54m.
+That put it neck-and-neck with the final figure allocated to Vodafone NZ's mobile operation by its erstwhile UK parent, for the second quarter: 2.54 million.

-And well ahead of 2degrees, whose Toronto-listed parent who reported 1.41m total mobile customers in NZ as of September.
+And well ahead of 2degrees, whose Toronto-listed parent reported 1.41 million total mobile customers in NZ as of September.

 What really matters